Skip to main content

 EVANGELISM

 Evangelism encompasses all that goes into presenting the Church and the Good News of Jesus Christ to the world.
 St. James’ has publicized through the local media: newspaper and radio and as members of the local Chamber of Commerce we placed an advertisement on the placemat of our local Charlie Russell Chew Choo.
-The congregation has a weekly e-blast.
-This practice was born during COVID-19 when circumstances changed frequently.
-A new website and a Facebook page for the church are in place.
+The congregation has a weekly email newsletter with occasional e-blasts informing or reminding folks of events at St. James.
+A website and a Facebook page for the church are in place.
 Episcopal Church signs are hung on Highway 87.
-All worship services in the church are Zoomed.
-We have a worship guide for Morning Prayer and a wonderful brochure for guests and distribution in the area.
 The Blessing of the Animals is an opportunity for evangelism as are invitations to be present and pray and officiate at local events.
 We observed Shrove Tuesday with a Pancake Supper open to the community.
-All monies received benefitted Heart of Montana Farm in the Dell .
+All monies received benefitted ROWL (Recycle Our Waste Lewistown) this year.
 Our evangelism efforts include "Pint with the Priest".
 We gather on the last Tuesday of each month.
-Currently we are meeting at the Elks Club from 5 -7 pm.
-Each month between 6 and 20 people have gathered for spirited theological and friendly conversation.
+Currently we are meeting at the Pines Meadows - ELKS from 5 -7 pm.
+Each month between 5 and 20 people have gathered for spirited theological and friendly conversation.

 Part of our ministry is making our area towns more aware, again through public relations, advertising and signs and through our behavior, that at St. James’ they will find a congregation that is accepting, inclusive and willing to embrace them as fellow members of the Body of Christ.